Mofeeakin/Loan-Analysis/README.md

 ## Conclusion

 The **Loan Analysis Dashboard** provides critical insights into loan disbursement, recovery, and outstanding balances.
-With targeted improvements in **loan collection, customer monitoring, and branch-level strategies**, financial institutions can optimise their lending operations, minimise defaults, and enhance profitability.
+With targeted improvements in **loan collection, customer monitoring, and branch-level strategies**, to optimise their lending operations, minimise defaults, and enhance profitability.

 **Future Enhancements:**
 - Integrate **predictive modeling** to forecast default risks.